smblott-github/podrecast/README.md

 ## What?

-PodRecast is a podcast aggregator for:

-- downloading podcasts to a local system,
-- reprocessing with tools such as MP3Gain, and
-- republishing them on a local network.
+Key idea:

+- republish podcasts, keeping the rss/xml exactly as it was, except replacing enclosure URLs with URLs referencing local, post-processed files.

 The functionality is as follows:

 - Download feeds and podcasts to local storage.
-- Podcasts, when downloaded, are initially given a name which is *not* republished (because of their file name suffix).
+- Podcasts, when downloaded, are initially given a name which is *not* republished (they are given a distinctive suffix).
 - Some local post-processing happens (typically, a cron job), and podcast files are renamed such that they may now be republished.
+This is your responsibility.
-- PodRecast, serving as a CGI script, publishes *exactly* the original feed's rss XML, but with each enclosures' URLs replaced with local URLs.
+- PodRecast, serving as a CGI script, publishes *exactly* the original feed's rss/XML, but with each enclosure's URL replaced with a local URL.

 ## How?